-COVID-19 and its impact on demand for our products and services
+COVID and its impact on demand for our products and services

-The outbreak of COVID-19 in January brought about a world no one had predicted.
-The shutting down of much of the world's economy in attempts to stem infection rates and death tolls propelled a flight to safety, resulting in a significant spike in demand for our products.
-This has been especially evident in Minted Products, Depository and Treasury.
+The pandemic overshadowed everything that may have been newsworthy or of importance, creating an environment where the demand for Gold Corporation's products and services rose to all-time highs.

-Minted Products: Demand for bullion coins increased significantly, with the gold and silver kangaroos selling especially well.
-As an illustration of this, during the year 10.74 million silver kangaroos alone were sold compared with a combined total of 7.77 million coins, medallions and minted bars in 2018/19.

-- Depository: Demand for the storage of both unallocated and allocated metal increased significantly during the final months of the year, with record holdings achieved across all product offerings.
-This drove a large increase in transaction and ongoing storage fees, as well as volumes under management. - Treasury: The new Treasury team, in place from February 2020, enhanced the trading model to make it more sustainable.
-The team was thus better able to support global bullion dealing counterparties whilst capitalising on new market opportunities.
+- Minted Products: Demand for bullion coins increased significantly, with gold and silver 1oz kangaroos selling especially well.
+Of 17.39 million coins sold in total during the year, 10.74 million were silver kangaroos.
+This compares with a combined total of 14.6 million coins, medallions and minted bars sold in 2019/20. - Depository: Demand for the storage of both unallocated and allocated metal increased significantly over the year, with record holdings worth almost A\$6 billion achieved across all product offerings. - Treasury: The treasury team enhanced its trading model and has been highly successful in supporting global bullion dealing counterparties while capitalising on new market opportunities not previously identified.

-Coinciding with the increased demand for precious metals was a relatively weaker Australian dollar which provided further benefit to our business given the large percentage of our revenues earned in foreign currency.
+Coinciding with the increased demand for precious metals was a much stronger Australian dollar, which did provide some headwinds but failed to detract from the pleasing performances achieved.